OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Log in.
 * Save information about your job in a submission script.
 * Submit your submission script to the scheduler.
-* Log out and wait for your job to complete.
+* Log out and wait for your job to finish.
-> You can set up your submission script so that the scheduler sends you an email once your job has [finished](#nano).
+> You can set up your submission script so that the scheduler sends you an email once your job is [finished](#nano).

 The following sections contain a guided exercise.
 This exercise will show you how to do each of these steps.
-You may find it useful to reference the list of [Linux commands](#linux-commands).
+You may find it useful to reference this guides's list of [Linux commands](#linux-commands).

 # Submission Scripts
-Submission scripts give information about our job to the scheduler.
+Submission scripts give information about your job to the scheduler.
 Remember to use your username in place of `pete` in the following examples.

-* From the login node, change to the scratch directory and create a new directory called `sample`.
+* Change to the scratch directory and create a new directory called `sample`.

 ```bash
 $ cd /scratch/pete